The Caper Chase: Plot

+Production

+In August 2016, Entertainment Weekly reported that Jason Alexander would guest star as Bourbon Verlander, a Yale graduate who owns for-profit colleges.
+Astrophysicist Neil deGrasse Tyson, Jeopardy! champion Ken Jennings, financial advisor Suze Orman, and author Robert McKee guest starred as themselves.
+Comic book writer Stan Lee appeared as himself in the couch gag.

+Cultural references

+Verlander's and Burns' for-profit colleges are parodies of Trump University.
+Verlander's retreat is a parody of the one in the 2014 film Ex Machina.

 Reception

+Critical response

 Dennis Perkins of The A.V.
-Club gave the episode a C+, stating "But 'The Caper Chase' is just all over the place, with Burns’ return to Yale spurring him to open a for-profit, Trump-style university like those of fellow nuclear plant maven Bourbon Verlander (guest voice Jason Alexander).
-That plot seems prepared to morph into an inspirational tale of Homer becoming a Dead Poets Society-esque teacher (skinflint Burns staffs the school with plant workers), until Verlander swoops in to whisk Homer away to his super-secret Ex Machina-styled retreat, where he’s got a scheme going involving an army of Ava-looking robot students working to get government loans.
-Book in some time for a handful of guest-teacher guest stars (Neil deGrasse Tyson, Suze Orman, Jeopardy champ Ken Jennings, and screenplay guru Robert McKee as themselves), and a very rushed wrap-up where Homer has to short-circuit all the Yale-enrolled robot students before they can make Verlander all that sweet, sweet student aid, and you’ve got a frenetic episode that can’t decide what it wants to be."
+Club gave the episode a C+, stating "But 'The Caper Chase' is just all over the place, with Burns' return to Yale spurring him to open a for-profit, Trump-style university like those of fellow nuclear plant maven Bourbon Verlander (guest voice Jason Alexander).
+That plot seems prepared to morph into an inspirational tale of Homer becoming a Dead Poets Society-esque teacher (skinflint Burns staffs the school with plant workers), until Verlander swoops in to whisk Homer away to his super-secret Ex Machina-styled retreat, where he's got a scheme going involving an army of Ava-looking robot students working to get government loans.
+Book in some time for a handful of guest-teacher guest stars (Neil deGrasse Tyson, Suze Orman, Jeopardy champ Ken Jennings, and screenplay guru Robert McKee as themselves), and a very rushed wrap-up where Homer has to short-circuit all the Yale-enrolled robot students before they can make Verlander all that sweet, sweet student aid, and you've got a frenetic episode that can't decide what it wants to be."

 Tony Sokol of Den of Geek gave the episode 4.5/5 stars, stating "Release me, you hound.
 I love Mr. Burns, unabashedly and bashedly.
 I can see what Smithers sees in him.
 All that power in a man so fragile he floats away on cigar smoke and so old his living will is a sword of Damocles hanging over a trap door that leads to a mote of nuclear waste.
 Every single line, except the 'what what what' bit, is a joy tonight.
 We’ve come to our understanding of Burns through segmented antics at the expense of all who don’t like to pay.
 He is the embodiment of corporate corruption and political shenanigans.
 He could be his own Koch brother."

+Viewing figures

 "The Caper Chase" scored a 0.9 rating with a 3 share and was watched by 2.13 million people, making it Fox's highest-rated show of the night.

+Themes and analysis

+Islam Issa cited a scene in this episode as a commentary of people who react to the works of Shakespeare without reading it, stating: